 When you're ready to get stronger, consult with one of our specialty-trained knee surgeons to take your first step toward healing with your comprehensive, individualized treatment plan.
 Call (812) 376-9353 or request an appointment online to see by one of our knee specialists in Columbus, North Vernon, Seymour, or Greensburg.

 The Strength of Experience at Southern Indiana Orthopedics

 At Southern Indiana Orthopedics, we have the expertise and technology to provide exceptional orthopedic care dedicated to making you stronger.
 Our orthopedic surgeons and doctors, including our knee surgeons, have extensive specialized knowledge, training, and experience to provide the specialized treatment you need to reach your goals.
-Our knee surgeons, Dr. Douglas Federle, Dr. Cary Guse, Dr. Matthew Lovell, Dr. Darryl Tannenbaum, and Dr. Eric Tannenbaum, are here to serve your individual needs with compassion and exceptional care.
+Our knee surgeons, Dr. Douglas Federle, Dr. Cary Guse, Dr. Matthew Lovell, Dr. Eric Tannenbaum, and Dr. Sean Wilson, are here to serve your individual needs with compassion and exceptional care.